manwar/theweeklychallenge/content/blog/strategy-design-pattern.md

 To address this issue, we can implement the `Strategy` design pattern.

-Let's take the original code, where we had only two strategies: `upper` and `lower` and convert them to use the strategy design pattern.
+Let's take the original code, where we had only two strategies: `upper` case and `lower` case and convert them to use the `Strategy` design pattern.

 For detailed discussion, you can follow [**my book**](https://perlschool.com/books/design-patterns).
 Let's create a role to design the generic strategy as below: